Coronavirus digest: Expect squabbles over vaccine distribution, warns German health minister | DW | 06.12.2020

 In Germany, Health Minister Jens Spahn has warned that the rollout of coronavirus vaccinations will lead to squabbles over who gets inoculated first.

 Spahn told an online forum in Berlin that the number of doses will be limited in the first few months.
-He estimated that there would be three million doses in January, but there would be tens of millions of people who want to be treated.
+He estimated that there would be 3 million doses in January, but there would be tens of millions of people who want to be inoculated.

 He said there would be tough decisions about who will be prioritized.
 The government has already said that health workers, the elderly and those at high risk of severe complications from COVID-19 will get the first doses.